Pakistan vs England: Shoaib Bashir and Rehan Ahmed not only bring talent but provide vital representation

 An element of Bazball that Stokes, McCullum and England pride themselves on is players having the freedom to be who they are, and the ease with which Bashir and Ahmed have slotted into the Test fold is an example of the successful leadership they're under.

-During the Multan Test when Bashir arrived at the crease, Pakistan's wicketkeeper Muhammad Rizwan told his team to switch from speaking in Urdu to Pashto so the Somerset spinner wouldn't understand what they were saying.
+During series, when Bashir arrived at the crease, Pakistan's wicketkeeper Muhammad Rizwan told his team to switch from speaking in Urdu to Pashto, so the Somerset spinner wouldn't understand what they were saying.

-When Pakistan's centurion Saud Shakeel (134) and Sajid Khan (48no) shared a blistering 72-run stand for the ninth wicket they tricked Ahmed in Urdu.
+In Rawalpindi, Saud Shakeel and Sajid Khan shared a blistering 72-run stand for the ninth wicket, during which they tricked Ahmed in Urdu.

-"We know what Bashir and Rehan both understand Urdu so we said we would only take a single off Rehan and he then fired in a flatter delivery which I was able to smash around," Sajid Khan said on Sky Sports Cricket.
+"We know that Bashir and Rehan both understand Urdu, so we said we would only take a single off Rehan and he then fired in a flatter delivery which I was able to smash around," Sajid told Sky Sports Cricket.

-The ploy certainly worked as Pakistan head into day three in a dominant position over England who are 24-3.

-However, even if England's tour of Pakistan doesn't bring them the success they may have been hoping for, it has provided plenty of evidence that the changing of the guard is in safe hands with Bashir and Rehan at the crease.
+However, even though England's tour of Pakistan didn't bring them the success they may have been hoping for, there has been enough evidence of a changing of the guard with Bashir and Rehan as part of the set up.

-During the lunch interval there was a curious sight on the outfield.
+During the lunch interval on day two of the third and final Test in Rawalpindi, there was a curious sight on the outfield.

-During England's tour of India, Atkinson toured the sub-continent for all five Tests but did not feature.

-The point was for the Surrey quick to get an understanding for the way the team operates before he was handed his debut at Lord's this summer, where he took a seven-for.

-"I had a chat with the young man this morning, he's an England Under-19s leg-spinner from Warwickshire, he's got family in Lahore which is why he is over here," said Sky Sports' Michael Atherton.
+"I had a chat with the young man this morning.
+He's got family in Lahore which is why he is over here," said Sky Sports' Michael Atherton.

 "He was in Multan as well and practiced with England there and they've probably arranged it to get him to work with Jeetan Patel and get a sense of what it's like in the dressing room.